jplewe/aivx.io/projects/engine.md

 nav: false
 ---

 Here's a Cursor-generated summary of my progress on the engine progress so far.
+(It's codenamed Wave internally.)
 All of this has been added on top of Godot.

-# AIVX Engine - Interactive Experience Framework
+## AIVX Engine - Interactive Experience Framework

 A sophisticated game engine and application framework built in **Godot 4** using **C#**, designed for creating modular, extensible interactive experiences with a focus on visual and audio aesthetics.

-## 🎯 Project Overview
+## Project Overview

 AIVX Engine is a comprehensive framework that provides a unified platform for developing various types of games and applications.
 It features a modular architecture with shared infrastructure for common functionality, allowing developers to rapidly prototype and build interactive experiences.

-## 🏗️ Core Architecture
+## Core Architecture

 ### WaveOS - The Operating System Layer
 The central orchestrator that manages the entire application ecosystem: